morbargig/iAgent/docs/DEPLOYMENT.md

 4. Save the configuration

 #### 2. Update Repository Name (if needed)
-If your repository name is different from `iagent2`, update the base path:
+If your repository name is different from `iagent`, update the base path:

 ```typescript
 // apps/frontend/vite.config.ts